SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - The second number denotes the Support Package level.
 Support Package deliveries contain a larger collection of corrections and may contains smaller functional enhancements.
 They are delivered with delivery packages of type [“Component Support Package”](https://help.sap.com/viewer/9043aa5d2f834ad385e1cdfdadc06b6f/5.0.4.7/en-US/6082f55473568c77e10000000a174cb4.html).
 - The third number denotes the Patch level.
 Patch deliveries shall only contain small corrections.
 They are shipped with delivery packages of type “Correction Package”.

-**Note:** The needed type of delivery does not need to be chosen manually; it is automatically determined by the delivery tools.
+The needed type of delivery does not need to be chosen manually; it is automatically determined by the delivery tools.

+**Note:** Only by changing the **version string** of of a software component, the build of a new delivery package with the latest changes is created.

 ### Target Vector